summergerhart/aws-deepracer-launcher/projects.md

-# AWS DeepRacer sample projects
+# AWS DeepRacer Sample Projects

-If you create your own project, please email us at deepraceropensource@amazon.com and we’d be happy to feature it on the [Projects](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/projects.md) list.

-## 1. Follow the Leader
+## Follow the Leader

 *By the AWS DeepRacer team*